Reference dose: Consensus

 Because the RfD assumes "a dose below which no adverse noncarcinogenic health effects should result from a lifetime of exposure", the critical step in all chemical risk and regulatory threshold calculations is dependent upon a properly derived dose at which no observed adverse effects (NOAEL) were seen which is then divided by an uncertainty factor that considers inadequacies of the study, animal-to-human extrapolation, sensitive sub-populations, and inadequacies of the database.
 The RfD that is derived is not always agreed upon.
 Some may believe it to be overly protective while others may contend that it is not adequately protective of human health.

 For example, in 2002 the EPA completed its draft toxicological review of perchlorate and proposed an RfD of 0.00003 milligrams per kilogram per day (mg/kg/day) based primarily on studies that identified neurodevelopmental deficits in rat pups.
 These deficits were linked to maternal exposure to perchlorate.
-Subsequently, the National Academy of Science (NAS) reviewed the health implications of perchlorate, and in 2005 proposed a much higher alternative reference dose of 0.0007 mg/kg/day based primarily on a 2002 study by Greer et al. During that study, 37 adult human subjects were split into four exposure groups exposed to 0.007 (7 subjects), 0.02 (10 subjects), 0.1 (10 subjects), and 0.5 (10 subjects) mg/kg/day.
+Subsequently, the National Academy of Sciences (NAS) reviewed the health implications of perchlorate, and in 2005 proposed a much higher alternative reference dose of 0.0007 mg/kg/day based primarily on a 2002 study by Greer et al. During that study, 37 adult human subjects were split into four exposure groups exposed to 0.007 (7 subjects), 0.02 (10 subjects), 0.1 (10 subjects), and 0.5 (10 subjects) mg/kg/day.
 Significant decreases in iodide uptake were found in the three highest exposure groups.
 Iodide uptake was not significantly reduced in the lowest exposed group, but four of the seven subjects in this group experienced inhibited iodide uptake.
 In 2005, the RfD proposed by NAS was accepted by EPA and added to its integrated risk information system (IRIS).

 In a 2005 article in the journal Environmental Health Perspectives (EHP), Gary Ginsberg and Deborah Rice argued, that the 2005 NAS RfD was not protective of human health based on the following: